jrozner/BroCTF/README.md

 ### WARNING!!!

 There are spoilers in /challenges.
-Don't read the readme's if you don't want hints
+Don't read the readme's if you don't want hints.
+This repo contains content that is generally considered NSFW.

 /challenges  : the code and docs on each challenge.